tbalakpm/fanda-v3/back-end/README.md

-# Awesome Project Build with TypeORM
+# Fanda v3.0 Project Build with TypeORM

 Steps to run this project: